 As part of the request for proposal process launched in 2018 by the Hawaiian Electric Company and its subsidiaries, Innergex is pleased to propose the Paeahu Solar Project to the Maui community.

-Innergex is proposing to develop the Paeahu Solar Project, a 15 MW solar photovoltaic and 60 MWh battery energy storage system project on Ulupalakua Ranch land, mauka of Piilani Highway in South Maui.
-The proposed Project would power about 7,300 Maui households with clean, renewable energy.
+This project combines 15 MW of solar photovoltaic electricity capacity with 60 MWh of battery energy storage on Ulupalakua Ranch land, mauka of Piilani Highway in South Maui.
+The Project would power approximately 6,900 Maui households with clean, renewable energy.

-The Project would consist of a solar field with arrays of photovoltaic panels that would be arranged in rows on single-axis tracking foundations.
-The solar array would charge the battery storage during the day to provide electricity whenever it is needed most, day or night.
+To power the island of Maui with clean and renewable solar energy, a solar field would be built with arrays of photovoltaic panels arranged in rows supported by fixed-tilt racking foundations.
+The solar array would charge the battery during the day to provide electricity whenever it is needed most, day or night.

-The proposed interconnection route would consist of an overhead transmission line that would extend from the Project switchyard approximately 0.5-mile south to connect into the Maui Electric Company grid at the Auwahi 69 kV substation.
+The Paeahu Solar Project must be connected to the grid to supply the community with the needed power.
+An interconnection route would be built and consist of an overhead transmission line that would extend from the Project switchyard approximately 0.5-mile south to connect into the Maui Electric Company grid at the Auwahi 69 kV substation.

-The solar field and associated infrastructure would occupy approximately 200-acres.
+The solar field and associated infrastructure would occupy approximately 150 acres.

 About Solar and Battery Storage Systems

 The sun is a highly stable and predictable resource, which makes solar technology correspondingly reliable and easy to use.
 The sun’s energy is converted directly into electricity by a photovoltaic (PV) solar panel, named after the “photovoltaic” phenomenon, where light energy, in the form of photons, can be converted to electricity using certain materials that naturally generate a flow of electrons when exposed to light.
 As this process requires no fuel, it creates no emissions during operations.
 As a result, solar energy is one of the cleanest, most reliable forms of energy around.